a-wear/esp32-probe-sniffer/README.md

-# The sniffer storing radiotap data
+# The sniffer storing radiotap data and CSI

-In this version the saving of pcap files is expanded by inclusion of radiotap header.
-This means the RSSI is also included in the saved data.
+In this version the saving of pcap files with radiotap header is expanded bz separate task saving CSI into separate files.

 ## Configuration